50 Best Nintendo DS Games of All Time

 The Mario franchise was well over 20 years old by the time Mario & Luigi: Bowser’s Inside Story was released for the Nintendo DS in 2009.
 Handing the reins for development over to AlphaDream, Nintendo proved with the release of this bizarre, hilarious, and quite challenging RPG hybrid that their iconic mascots could still anchor a must-play title.

-From an offbeat premise that takes the relationship pitting Mario & Luigi against Bowser to strange heights, to reflecting that strangeness in the easy-to-understand-but-difficult-to-master gameplay, Mario & Luigi: Bowser’s Inside Story is the very best example of what the DS achieved and made unique in its time as Nintendo’s handheld console of choice.
+From an offbeat premise that takes the relationship pitting Mario & Luigi against Bowser to strange heights, including signing Bowser up to an off-shore tax haven, to reflecting that strangeness in the easy-to-understand-but-difficult-to-master gameplay, Mario & Luigi: Bowser’s Inside Story is the very best example of what the DS achieved and made unique in its time as Nintendo’s handheld console of choice.

 It’s a visual treat that challenges Mario fans or just casual players in ways they had never encountered before.
-No surprise that Bowser’s Inside Story would later get a terrific remake on the 3DS.
+No surprise that Bowser’s Inside Story would later get a sequel and a terrific remake on the 3DS, but none have quite the same magic as this, the best DS game ever.